Holomorphic curves in Stein domains and the tau-invariant: Introduction

 \subsection{Further applications}

-We conclude with a couple extra applications and some examples.
+We conclude with a couple of extra applications and some examples.
 First we observe that our results can be applied to the study of the PL genus of knots and links.
-To make our statement precise we use the following notation: given a link $ L\subset Y$ in a rational homology three-sphere and a four-manifold $X$ bounding $Y$ we define
+To make our statement precise we use the following notation: given a link $L$ in $Y$, the boundary of a rational homology four-ball $X$, we define

-Similarly we define the invariant $\tau^X_{\min}(L)$ as the minimum value achieved.
+Similarly, we define the invariant $\tau^X_{\min}(L)$ as the minimum value achieved.

-\begin{teo} Suppose that $L\subset Y$ is a link in a rational homology three-sphere, and that $X$ is a rational homology four-ball bounding $Y$.
-Then we have that
+\begin{teo} Suppose that $L$ is a link in a rational homology sphere $Y$.
+Then

-where $g^*_{\text{PL}}(L)$ denotes the minimum genus of a $PL$ surface $F\subset X$ with $|L|$ connected components each bounding a different component of the link $L$. \end{teo}
+where $\mathfrak g^X_{\text{PL}}(L)$ denotes the minimum genus of a $PL$ surface $F$, in the rational homology four-ball $X$, with $|L|$ connected components each bounding a different component of the link $L$. \end{teo}

 To illustrate Theorem \ref{teo:PL} and our other results we study two families of quasi-positive links.
-The first family is shown in the left side of Figure \ref{L_2d}, and we stumbled into it while thinking about the $A_n$-realisation problem \cite{BF}.
-The second family, depicted in Figure \ref{M_3d}, is a family of quasi-positive links in the lens space $L(9,2)$, and we construct it playing around with the Nagata transform relating the Hirzebruch surface $F_1=\C P^2\#\overline{\C P^2}$ to the Hirzebruch surface $F_2$.
+The first family is shown on the left-hand side of Figure \ref{L_2d}, and we stumbled into it while thinking about the $A_n$-realisation problem \cite{BF}.
+The second family, depicted in Figure \ref{M_3d}, is a family of quasi-positive links in the lens space $L(9,2)$, and we construct it by playing around with the Nagata transform relating the Hirzebruch surface $F_1=\C P^2\#\overline{\C P^2}$ to the Hirzebruch surface $F_2$.
 Here is one of our results.

-\begin{prop} Let $(W,J)$ be the rational homology ball Stein filling of $L(9,2)$, and $N_k\subset L(9,2)$ the link in Figure \ref{N_k}.
-Then $\tau_{\max}(N_k)=\frac{k^2+3k}{9}$ and $\tau_{\min}(N_k)=\frac{k^2-3k}{9}$.
-Consequently, $N_k$ does not bound a holomorphic curve in $(W,J)$ for any $k$ that is divisible by $3$.
-Furthermore, $N_k$ does not bound a $(-J)$-holomorphic curve for any $k$. \end{prop} The computations for in the proof of Proposition \ref{prop:last} are based on an adaptation of the methods of lattice cohomology, a technique that was first explored in \cite{Alfieri}.
-Note that $N_3=M_3$ and that for these links we are able to construct an holomorphic curve in $(W,J)$.
-We conjecture that the links $N_{3d}$ do not bound holomorphic curves in $(W,J)$ for $d\geq2$.
+\begin{prop} Let $N_k$ be the link in Figure \ref{N_k}.
+There exists a rational homology ball Stein filling $(W,J)$ of $L(9,2)$ such that: $\tau_{\max}(N_k)=\frac{k^2+3k}{9}$, and $\tau_{\min}(N_k)=\frac{k^2-3k}{9}$.
+Consequently, $N_k$ does not bound a pseudo-holomorphic curve in $(W,J)$ for any $k$ that is not divisible by $3$.
+Furthermore, $N_k$ does not bound a $(-J)$-holomorphic curve for any $k$. \end{prop} The computations for the proof of Proposition \ref{prop:last} are based on an adaptation of the methods of lattice cohomology, a technique that was first explored in \cite{Alfieri}.
+Note that $N_3=M_3$ and that for this link we are able to construct a $J$-holomorphic curve in $(W,J)$.
+We conjecture that the link $N_{3d}$ does not bound pseudo-holomorphic curves in $(W,J)$ for $d\geq2$.
 We believe that it would be interesting to address similar questions for the other families we describe in the paper.